Denise Doyen

 Wordsmithing—a wonderful and challenging pursuit.

-Leaving show biz to raise her two boys, she embraced Mom-dom while working part-time as a graphic designer.
+Leaving show biz to raise her two sons, Denise embraced mom-dom while working part-time as a graphic designer.
 However, her first love was writing.
-So, when her oldest son set off for college, Denise set off on a new creative career; she studied writing for children at UCLA.
-She joined SCBWI (Society for Children's Writers & Illustrators), claimed a chair in Barbara Bottner's Master Class and was a founding member of GOYA critique group.
-(GOYA: an Urdu word meaning "the suspension of disbelief that occurs in good storytelling"; it's also a cheeky acronym for "Get Off Your Ass—and get writing!")
-She loves amusing words, especially clever or elegant portmanteaus, and working late, late at night.
+So, when her eldest left for college, Doyen set off on a new creative career; she studied writing for children at UCLA.
+She joined SCBWI (Society for Children's Writers & Illustrators), founded GOYA critique group, claimed a chair in Barbara Bottner's Master Class (where she still works hard every-other Monday night) as well as being a current member of Backroom Writers critique group.